paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-053-special-provisions-relating-to-benefits.md

 **(e)** Where the recovery of a payment or overpayment made from the National Service Life Insurance Fund or United States Government Life Insurance Fund is waived under this section, the fund from which the payment was made shall be reimbursed from the National Service Life Insurance appropriation or the military and naval insurance appropriation, as applicable.

 ### Statutory Notes

-#### Amendment of Subsection (a)(1)
-Pub.
-L. 117–328, div.
-U, title II, § 254, Dec.
-29, 2022, 136 Stat.
-5464, provided that effective on the date that is two years after Dec.
-29, 2022, subsection (a) of this section is amended by striking “180 days” and inserting “one year”.

-See 2022 Amendment note below.

 #### Amendments
 2022—Subsec. (a).
 Pub.
 L. 117–328, § 255(c), designated existing provisions as par.
 (1) and added par.
 (2).